A man, his head partially in frame, sits at a desk and fills out a form. A woman sits next to him and in front of a laptop, watching him with a smile.

 • The end of your fiscal year.

-You’ll also want to include any other details that are specific to your organization.
+You’ll also want to include any other details specific to your organization.
 For instance, you may want to address how you’ll handle a conflict of interest or outline the compensation policies for board members.

 File for tax-exempt status

 Once you’ve completed the previous five steps, it’s time to apply for 501(c)(3) tax-exempt status.
 Most nonprofits will only do this at the federal level, but some states require that you file at the state level too.
 You should contact your state tax agency to find out what steps you need to take.
+Note that most nonprofit organizations are required to file Form 1023 or Form 1023-EZ within 27 months from their date of incorporation to apply for tax-exempt status.
+If your nonprofit has less than $250,000 in assets and less than $50,000 in gross receipts, you can file page three of the 1023-EZ application.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.